A member of the Actinidiaceae family which includes 3 genera and about

 many stamens but without pollen on female.

-Bloom: Spring, after leaf-out.
+Bloom: Spring, after leaf-out, or fall.
 Plants tend to bloom heavily and

 Self-fruitful: No. Both male and female plants need to be grown,